espiritu-jamie/JKLCleaningService/README.md

 The web platform will include a secure database for storing customer and employee information, an authentication system for both customers and employees, and a user-friendly interface tailored to meet the specific needs of each group.
 The platform's features will be customized to provide a seamless experience for customers seeking cleaning services and staff managing their schedules and tasks.
 The platform will prioritize user-centric design, emphasizing ease of use and accessibility.

 ### Minutes Document
-- Access is granted to specific individuals, including our project instructor.
+- Access to the minutes document is granted to specific individuals, including our project instructor.
 If you have been given access permissions, you can view the document [here](https://mysait.sharepoint.com/:x:/r/sites/JKLCLEANINGSERVICE/Shared%20Documents/General/Minutes.xlsx?d=wed80fc7d40434c538840c07569909547&csf=1&web=1&e=QsVAWl).

 ### Agile Gantt Chart
-- Access is granted to specific individuals, including our project instructor.
+- Access to the agile gantt chart is granted to specific individuals, including our project instructor.
 If you have been given access permissions, you can view the document [here](https://mysait.sharepoint.com/:x:/r/sites/JKLCLEANINGSERVICE/Shared%20Documents/General/Agile%20Gantt%20chart%20-%20JKL%20Cleaning%20Service.xlsx?d=wa1c6d5446caf420289bea75a0e63693c&csf=1&web=1&e=a6uBGX).

 ## Getting Started
 (Instructions on how to set up the project locally, prerequisites, and any other relevant information.)